 - Asset Reconciliation (Reconciling securities positions & cash balances at CSD/custodian)

-- Trade repositories
+- Trade Finance and short-selling

 Section 9: Key Regulation on marketplace